AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 performing [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/)
 audits against the customer's webpage.

-This quality gate is provided by AEM out-of-the box, but is not blocking the deployment pipelines.
-By default, an audit against the root page `/` of the publish instance is performed.
+This quality gate is provided by AEM out-of-the box, but is currently not blocking the deployment pipelines.
+By default, an audit against the root page (`/`) of the publish instance is performed.
 You can contribute by configuring up to 25 custom paths that are considered for audits.

 See [Experience Audit Testing](/help/implementing/cloud-manager/experience-audit-testing.md) for more information.

 ### Customer Validations

-The customer validations quality gate is a placeholder for the customers own testing strategy and effort, happening before the customer's application changes reach the AEM cloud pipelines.
+The customer validations quality gate is a placeholder for the customer's own testing strategy and effort, executed before the customer's application changes reach the AEM cloud deployment pipelines.

-Here, you can of course choose the tools and frameworks of your choice.
+Here you can, of course, choose the tools and frameworks you prefer.
 In contrast to customer function tests and custom UI tests, there are no AEM cloud service related limits, and we therefore recommend to perform long-running functional and UI testing here.

-While you are free to choose whatever tools and frameworks, we recommend to align HTTP based integration tests and UI tests with the tools and frameworks available in the custom functional tests and custom UI test quality gates.
+While you are free to choose any tool and framework, we recommend you align HTTP based integration tests and UI tests with the tools and frameworks available in the custom functional tests and custom UI test quality gates.
 We recommend integrating
 [Rapid Development Environments (RDE)](/help/implementing/developing/introduction/rapid-development-environments.md)